Guide to Computer Case Preparation

 If all of the above requirements are met, use compressed air to remove any dust or debris from the case.

-NOTE: For a powerful gaming PC, ensure that your PSU has the capacity and the proper power connectors to supply the 'power hungry' video cards.
+NOTE: For a powerful gaming PC, ensure that your PSU has the capacity and the proper power connectors to supply the inner components and 'power hungry' video cards.

-Last but not least, your case should have sufficient internal and external 5.25 inch and 3.5 inch drive bays.
+Last but not least, your case should have sufficient internal and external 5.25 inch, 3.5 and 2.5 inch drive bays; 2.5 inch designated for SSDs.

 Your case is now ready for installation of components.